grpc/proposal/A14-channelz.md

 be started before a socket (transport) is available, so the stream counter may smaller than the corresponding call counters.
 Conversely, if a stream fails and the call is retriable, a new stream may be started.
 This could make the stream counts higher than the call counts.
-Streams are considered successful if they have the HTTP/2 EoS bit set, or failed if terminated otherwise (usually an HTTP/2 RST_STREAM frame).
+Streams of a Channel's or Subchannel's sockets considered successful if they complete receiving an EoS frame.
+Streams of a Server's sockets are considered successful if they complete sending an EoS frame.
+All streams may issue or receive additional cleanup data (such as RST_STREAM frames) that do not count toward the success of the stream.
+All other terminations are considered failures.
 The number of successful streams may also be greater than the number of successful calls.
 For example, if the stream completes successfully, but the gRPC trailers are invalid.

 The message counts represent how many gRPC messages are sent and received.
 Calls may send and receive any number of messages, including zero.